 Sacramento Bicycle Accident Lawyer

-Many motorists turn from a middle lane, and the bicyclist gets caught between the turning car and the curb.
-On the other hand, rear-end collisions happen when a car rear-ends a stopped or slower bicyclist or when a bicyclist hits a car who suddenly stops.
+- Many motorists turn from a middle lane, and the bicyclist gets caught between the turning car and the curb.
+On the other hand, rear-end collisions happen when a vehicle rear-ends a stopped or slower bicyclist or when a bicyclist hits a vehicle that suddenly stops.

 To avoid crashes with motorists, bicyclists must be focused and alert on the road.
-Below are some safety tips that bicyclists should do to avoid a potential crash:
+Below are some safety tips that bicyclists should do to prevent a potential collision:

 - Ride in the same direction as traffic.

 - Obey all street signals, signs, and road markings.

 - Never assume the driver can see you.

 - Look ahead for potentially hazardous situations that can cause an accident.